intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/quick-tour.rst

         **Data processing**
         ^^^
-        Time series data processing includes imputing, deduplicating, resampling, scale/unscale, roll sampling, etc to process raw time series data(typically in a table) to a format that is understandable to the models. ``TSDataset`` is provided for an abstraction.
+        Time series data processing includes imputing, deduplicating, resampling, scale/unscale, roll sampling, etc to process raw time series data(typically in a table) to a format that is understandable to the models. ``TSDataset`` and ``XShardsTSDataset`` are provided for an abstraction.
         +++
         .. button-ref:: TSDataset/XShardsTSDataset
             :color: primary